Local universality of repulsive particle systems and random matrices: Introduction and main results

-We study local correlations of certain interacting particle systems on the real line which show repulsion similar to eigenvalues of random Hermitian matrices.
-Although the new particle system does not seem to have a natural spectral or determinantal representation, the local correlations in the bulk coincide in the limit of infinitely many particles with those known from random Hermitian matrices, in particular they can be expressed as determinants of the so-called sine kernel.
-These results may provide an explanation for the appearance of sine kernel correlation statistics in a number of situations which do not have an obvious interpretation in terms of random matrices.

-\section{Introduction and Main Results}
+\section{Introduction and main results}

-This paper is motivated by the surprising emergence of sine kernel statistics in many real world observations, parking cars, perching birds on lines and so on.
+This paper is motivated by the surprising emergence of sine kernel statistics in many real world observations such as parking cars, perching birds on lines and so on.
 In the field of random matrices, the sine kernel describes the local correlations of eigenvalues in the bulk of the spectrum of Hermitian random matrices.
-There it has been shown to be universal to a high extent, i.e. it appears for many essentially different matrix distributions.
-In this article we show that the sine kernel describes the local correlations of more general repulsive particle systems on the real line which only share the repulsion strength exponent $\b=2$ with the eigenvalues of (unitary invariant) Hermitian random matrices.
-We expect that this behavior extends to larger classes of invariant ensembles of random matrices, with repulsion exponents $\b$ different from two.
+There it has been shown to be universal to a high extent; that is, it appears for many essentially different matrix distributions.
+In this article we show that the sine kernel describes the local correlations of more general repulsive particle systems on the real line which only share the repulsion strength exponent $\beta=2$ with the eigenvalues of (unitary invariant) Hermitian random matrices.
+We expect that this behavior extends to larger classes of invariant ensembles of random matrices, with repulsion exponents $\beta$ different from two.

-To formulate our results, let us recall the so-called invariant $\beta-$ensembles from random matrix theory.
-Given a continuous function $\map{Q}{\R}{\R}$ of sufficient growth at infinity and $\b>0$, set
+To formulate our results, let us recall the so-called invariant $\beta$-ensembles from random matrix theory.
+Given a continuous function $Q\dvtx \mathbb{R} \longrightarrow \mathbb{R}$ of sufficient growth at infinity and $\beta>0$, set

 (With a slight abuse of notation, we will not distinguish between a measure and its density.)
-For the ``classical values'' $\b=1,2,4$, $P_{N,Q,\b}$ is the eigenvalue distribution of a probability ensemble on the space of $(N\times N)$ matrices with real symmetric ($\b=1$), complex Hermitian ($\b=2$) or quaternionic self-dual ($\b=4$) entries, respectively.
-For arbitrary $\b$, only for quadratic $Q$, $P_{N,Q,\b}$ is known to be an eigenvalue distribution.\\ The notion of bulk universality is usually formulated via the correlation functions of the ensemble.
-For a probability measure $P_N(x)dx$ on $\R^N$ and $k=1,2,\dots,N$, the {\it $k$-th correlation function} $\map{\rho_N^k}{\R^k}{\R}$ of $P_N$ is defined as
+For the ``classical values'' $\beta=1,2,4$, $P_{N,Q,\beta}$ is the eigenvalue distribution of a probability ensemble on the space of $(N\times N)$ matrices with real symmetric ($\beta=1$), complex Hermitian ($\beta=2$) or quaternionic self-dual ($\beta=4$) entries, respectively.
+For arbitrary $\beta$, only for quadratic $Q$, $P_{N,Q,\beta}$ is known to be an eigenvalue distribution.